pjagadeesan/rv-good-reads-api/README.md

 ### Description

 A GraphQL API for loading books from Google Books API using Node.js and express-graphql.
-This API accepts accepts an author name from an authenticated user and load data of all books written by the author in to MySQL database.
+This API accepts an author name from an authenticated user and load data of all books written by the author in to MySQL database.

 ### Features